 Static signs such as your primary entrance sign will be posted long-term but most promotional signs will be posted a few months or less.
 Branding signs posted long-term should be investments.
 Short-term promotional signs are still an investment, but since most can’t be reused be sure to set a budget.
 Or have the sign designed so that it can be reused, such as a holiday BOGO or a digital sign design that can be tweaked to use seasonally.

 Where’s The Best Spot?

-Eye-level isn’t the best height for every sign, so consider how and where your customers will be viewing your sign from.
+Eye-level isn’t the best height for every application, so consider sign placement.
+Think about how and where your customers will be viewing your sign from.
 Exterior signs are often placed at least 9 feet off the ground, sometimes much higher.
 You may even want to strategically place them on more than one side of your exterior location or have both an elevated exterior sign and one that is eye-level for those walking by.